NathanKell/KSPCommunityFixes/README.md

 - **AltimeterHorizontalPosition** : Altimeter widget horizontal position is now tweakable in the pause menu settings.\
 ![](https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/AltimeterHorizontalPosition.gif)

-#### Modding fixes
+#### Modding/Feature fixes

-- **AllowNestedEmptyInventoryPart** : Remove the hardcoded "cargo parts can't have an inventory" limitation.
-Instead, the player will be prompted to empty the part inventory before he can put that part inside another part inventory.
+- **BetterCargoPartVolume** : Parts that have a ModuleCargoPart with no "packedVolume" field defined in their config will have their volume auto-computed from the part bounds at prefab compilation.
+This also handle multiple volume per part when using the ModulePartVariants mesh-switching feature, and provide a C# interface for mesh-switcher mods to handle volume switching.
+See [documentation](https://github.com/KSPModdingLibs/KSPCommunityFixes/wiki/BetterCargoPartVolume) for details.
-- **AutomaticCargoPartVolume** : Parts that have a `ModuleCargoPart` with no `packedVolume` field defined in their config will have their volume auto-computed at the prefab compilation.
-The volume is computed from the part prefab aggregated colliders bounds, without any special handling of deployable / resizeable / mesh switcheable parts.
+- **AllowNestedInventoryPart** : Remove the "inventory parts can't be cargo parts" stock limitation.
+Require the BetterCargoPartVolume patch to be enabled.

 ### License